Trees in conservation areas

 - consider whether the tree is worthy of a tree preservation order

 - consult the relevant parish council as to whether they have any objection to the proposed work

-Find more about conservation areas where you live or contact your council:
+Find more about conservation areas where you live: